What is U=U?

 What Does “Undetectable = Untransmittable” Mean?

-“Undetectable” means that a test cannot detect the amount of virus in a blood sample from a person living with HIV.
-Someone who is “undetectable” for 6 or more continuous months while on treatment does not transmit the virus.
+“Undetectable” means that a lab test cannot detect the virus in the blood of a person living with HIV.
+Although extremely small amounts of HIV are still present, these are not considered infectious.
+Someone who takes HIV treatment and is “undetectable” for six or more continuous months does not transmit the virus through sex.

-Undetectable doesn't mean that there's no HIV present in blood.
-It just means the virus is being controlled.
-If a person with undetectable HIV stops their medications, the virus will return to being detectable which increases the risk of transmission.
+Undetectable also means the virus is being well controlled by HIV meds.
+If a person with undetectable HIV stops their medications, the virus returns to a detectable level, which then increases the risk of transmission.

-Three international studies showed no HIV transmissions among mixed-status couples when the partner with HIV was undetectable for 6 months or longer.
-This included more than 75,000 acts of reported condomless sex among mixed-status heterosexual and gay male couples.
-The studies were HPTN 052, PARTNER and Opposites Attract.
-To date worldwide there are no verified reports of someone getting HIV from a partner who is undetectable.
+Three global studies showed no HIV transmissions within mixed-status couples when the partner with HIV was undetectable for six or more months.
+This included more than 126,000 acts of reported condomless sex among mixed-status heterosexual and gay male couples.
+(The studies were HPTN 052, PARTNER, and Opposites Attract.)
+To date worldwide, there are no verified reports of someone getting HIV from a partner who is undetectable.

 HIV Treatment, the Viral Reservoir, and HIV DNA

 This page from the National Institutes of Health describes antiretroviral therapy (ART) and its role in treating and preventing HIV infection.